DrugLib.com — Drug Information Portal

 Other: Erythematous rash.

 Miscellaneous: There have been reports of skin rashes and/or dry eyes associated with the use of beta-adrenergic blocking drugs.
 The reported incidence is small, and in most cases, the symptoms have cleared when treatment was withdrawn.
 Discontinuance of the drug should be considered if any such reaction is not otherwise explicable.
 Patients should be closely monitored following cessation of therapy.
-(See DOSAGE AND ADMINISTRATION.)
+(See DOSAGE AND ADMINISTRATION).

 The oculomucocutaneous syndrome associated with the beta blocker practolol has not been reported with TENORMIN.
 Furthermore, a number of patients who had previously demonstrated established practolol reactions were transferred to TENORMIN therapy with subsequent resolution or quiescence of the reaction.

-Possible Tenormin side effects / adverse reactions in 57 year old male
+Possible Tenormin side effects / adverse reactions in 21 year old male

-Reported by a pharmacist from Japan on 2007-10-02
+Reported by a health professional (non-physician/pharmacist) from Japan on 2011-10-17

-Patient: 57 year old male weighing 59.0 kg (129.8 pounds)
+Patient: 21 year old male

 Adverse event resulted in: life threatening event